 Testing your home for radon: View a list of certified radon measurement businesses (18KB PDF file) offering Radon Measurement kits and Analytical Laboratory Services, or contact Florida certified radon measurement businesses.
 These businesses use National Radon Proficiency Program (NRPP) and/or National Radon Safety Board (NRSB) radon proficient devices.
 You may also order radon test kits from the National Radon Program Services.

 The National Radon Poster Contest is an annual event for students 10-14 years old, sponsored by the National Radon Program Services, and the U.S. Environmental Protection Agency.
 The contest aims to raise awareness about the harmful effects of elevated indoor radon levels.
 The contest goals include increasing the number of homes tested for radon and educating people about reducing radon levels at home.
-Please submit your posters to the National Radon Program by October 15, 2014 (see instructions).
-You may use an online entry form.
-Winners will be announced in mid December.

 The Florida Department of Health Radon Program congratulates the past winners.
 Let's hope we also have a national radon poster contest winner this year.
 For additional information visit our poster contest page and view previous Florida winners.